 Three Ways To Care For Senior Dogs

-Everyone knows how much attention puppies need, but our elderly dogs need just as much love.
+Everyone knows how much attention puppies need, but senior dogs need just as much love.

 Rosie lived until 16 and a half (that's her on the left!), which gave us the moments we desperately wanted with her, as well as time to hone her home-cooked meals and further develop our line of all-natural treat meals for dogs who needed some TLC when it came to their diets.

 It’s hard to see any member of your family get older.
 Just like humans, dogs go through major changes as they age.
 Elderly dogs often suffer from energy and appetite loss, so it's important for pet owners to respond to these changes so that our dogs can live long and happy lives until the end.